wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

 2. Similar to the step in the "Create an On-Premises Server" section, add the NuGet package to the project References.
 In Solution Explorer, right-click **References**, then click **Manage NuGet Packages**.

-3. Search for "Service Bus" and select the **Microsoft Azure Service Bus** item.
+3. Search for "Service Bus" and select the **Windows Azure Service Bus** item.
 Then complete the installation and close this dialog box.

 4. In Solution Explorer, right-click the **ProductsPortal** project, then click **Add**, then **Existing Item**.